Yellow 6342 metres, CR74.1/133

 Goodyear Classic 1983 to 1992; Southern Cross Shield 200

-Alan Jackson, 91, who still plays, has been a member at Humewood for 70 years and played in 1952 SA Open.
-He won 1954 SA Amateur at East London; represented SA in first Commonwealth tournament at St Andrews that same year.
-Terry Long, who died in 2019 aged 97, holds SA record for matching or bettering his age more than 800 times.
+Alan Jackson, who died in 2020 aged 92, was a member for 70 years and played in the 1952 SA Open.
+He won the 1954 SA Amateur at East London and represented SA in the first Commonwealth tournament at St Andrews that year.
+Terry Long, who died in 2019 aged 97, holds the SA record for matching or bettering his age more than 800 times.
 He won the club championship at 77.

 Lengthy and spacious range with grass teeing area, including short-game facility.

 1/ Humewood hosted the first 72-hole SA Amateur Strokeplay in 1969, and the second round witnessed a wind of such ferocity that play would have been cancelled today.
 The average score was in the 90s.
 Winner Dale Hayes shot 89 and kept his position.
 His winning total was 314.

 2/ Humewood was originally the second course of Port Elizabeth GC when it opened in 1931.
 It became a separate club in 1952.

 3/ Ernie Els set SA Open 72-hole record of 24-under 264 in 2006 (67-66-66-65) when Humewood experienced four windless December days.
 Els shot 263 at Durban CC in 2010, but the waterlogged par-3 fourth was not played the last two rounds.

 4/ A Scottish-type burn was built short of the par-5 17th green prior to 2006 SA Open.
 It has eliminated the run-up shot that was previously a feature of the hole.